 To not take a severe view of things,

-Growling at the universe in general and all its particulars,
+Growling at the universe in general and all its particulars.

 (I think I have mainly succeeded in holding myself in check, if check were needed.)

-As between a university course and a struggle of the right sort in the quick of everyday life, the life course would beat the university course every time.
 The best things escape, skip, the universities.
 The university is only contemporary at best; it goes, but not in advance.
 It is never prophetic; often, indeed, has its eyes set in the back of its head.

-The theories of the schools and governments and religions, all have something noble and true, all and every one of them.
+The theories of the schools and governments and religions all have something noble and true, all and every one of them.
 But knowledge and sciences, however important, are branches, radiations only, each one relative.
 Not the best that ever was built or ever will be built on earth can stand as the final destination of man.

-The ambition for universal knowledge always is a vain ambition, already carried to extravagant lengths and tainting the schools; no philosophy possibly can, in deepest analysis, explain the universe.
+The ambition for universal knowledge always is a vain ambition, already carried to extravagant lengths and tainting the schools.
+No philosophy possibly can, in deepest analysis, explain the universe.

-Mocking all the textbooks and professor’s expositions and proofs and diagrams,
+Mocking all the textbooks and professor’s expositions and proofs and diagrams, stand or lie millions of all the most beautiful and common facts—

 The fact is greater than anything we can say about the fact.